JetBrains/kotlin-web-site/docs/topics/roadmap.md

                 <li>🆕 <a href="TO UPDATE" target="_blank">Unify inline semantics between all Kotlin targets</a></li>
                 <li>🆕 <a href="TO UPDATE" target="_blank">Support SwiftPM for Kotlin Multiplatform users</a></li>
                 <li>🆕 <a href="TO UPDATE" target="_blank">Swift export: Design and implement support for Kotlin classes and interfaces</a></li>
-                <li><a href="https://youtrack.jetbrains.com/issue/KT-55512">Improve the new Kotlin/Native memory manager robustness and performance and deprecate the old one</a></li>
+                <li><a href="https://youtrack.jetbrains.com/issue/KT-55512">Improve the new Kotlin/Native memory manager's robustness and performance, and deprecate the old one</a></li>
                 <li><a href="https://youtrack.jetbrains.com/issue/KT-52600" target="_blank">Stabilize klib: Make binary compatibility easier for library authors</a></li>
                 <li><a href="https://youtrack.jetbrains.com/issue/KT-42294" target="_blank">Improve Kotlin/Native compilation time</a></li>
             </list>